-The National Reading Panel Report has identified five areas of skill that must be addressed in order to produce successful readers.
+The National Reading Panel Report has identified seven areas of skill that must be addressed in order to produce successful readers.
 Those five areas appear on the flower petals in the image to the right: phonemic awareness, phonics, vocabulary, fluency, and comprehension.
 I add the skill of writing as I believe that what a child is learning to read, he or she also needs to learn to write.

 Because of the importance of this research and knowing how stressful it was for me to be sure I was covering all the important skills, I worked to create a resource that addressed all these areas, while meeting the needs of visual, right-brained learners who rely on patterns, visuals, and hands-on means of learning for success.